QuakeCon

 QuakeCon is a yearly convention held by ZeniMax Media to celebrate and promote the major franchises of id Software and other studios owned by ZeniMax.
 It includes a large, paid, bring-your-own-computer (BYOC) LAN party event with a competitive tournament held every year in Dallas, Texas, USA.
 The event, which is named after id Software's game Quake, sees thousands of gamers from all over the world attend every year to celebrate the company's gaming dynasty.

 The event is highly dependent on volunteers to cover many aspects of the organization of the event.
 QuakeCon has historically had a reputation as the "Woodstock of gaming", and a week of "peace, love, and rockets!".

-The 25th QuakeCon event had been planned for August 2020 in Dallas, Texas, but due to the ongoing COVID-19 pandemic, was cancelled by Bethesda Softworks and id Software on March 31, citing difficulties in planning with vendors and exhibitors at this stage.
-An online QuakeCon has been announced in June 2020 to replace the live show in August 2020.
+The 25th QuakeCon event had been planned for August 2020 in Dallas, Texas, but due to the COVID-19 pandemic, was canceled by Bethesda Softworks and id Software on March 31, citing difficulties in planning with vendors and exhibitors at this stage.
+An online QuakeCon was announced in June 2020 to replace the live show in August 2020.
+The 2021 and 2022 events were also held online.
+The return to a live event took place on August 10–13, 2023 in Grapevine, Texas.

 History

 Origin

 QuakeCon originally grew out of a group of people on the EFnet IRC network, in channel #quake.
-As various regular visitors to the channel began expressing a desire to meet and game together in person, Jim Elson, a.k.a.
-"H2H", a gamer from the Dallas, Texas area with ties to the local Dallas-area gaming community, and Yossarian Holmberg, a.k.a. "yossman", a computer consultant from Waterloo, Ontario, Canada, came up with the idea of assembling at a hotel.
+As various regular visitors to the channel began expressing a desire to meet and game together in person, Jim "H2H" Elson, a gamer from the Dallas area with ties to the local Dallas-area gaming community, and Yossarian "yossman" Holmberg, a computer consultant from Waterloo, Ontario, Canada, came up with the idea of assembling at a hotel.
 The original event name was actually '#quakecon', named after the IRC channel, though this quickly evolved into just 'QuakeCon'.
 Mr. Elson organized the bulk of the event for the first two years, until the number of people attending each year demanded a more organized approach.
 Volunteers grouped into teams to assist in the setup, troubleshooting, and tear down of the event's equipment and network.